kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc06.md

 # Document 6/10: The Thread of Provenance - The Seal of Trust

-**Title:** The Thread of Provenance: The Unbreakable Seal of Trust
+**Title:** The Thread of Provenance: The Unbreakable Seal of a Customizable and Verifiable AI

-**Objective:** To detail the structure, purpose, and in-game representation of the Provenance Log.
-This feature is positioned as the ultimate reward for choosing personal discovery over opaque convenience, guaranteeing radical transparency and trust in all user-generated knowledge.
+**Objective:** To detail the structure and purpose of the Provenance Log, positioning it as the core innovation that enables radical transparency, trust, and the evolution of a user-customizable AI.
 <p align="center">
   <img style="max-width:400px" src="../illustrations/doc06_banner.png" alt="A wide, cinematic banner image for the 'Thread of Provenance' document, rendered in a 3D animation movie style.
 The scene is split into three parts.
 1) Left: A glowing honeycomb cell representing a food memory for Léa is shown, with an intricate, golden 'Seal of Trust' forming on its surface.
 2) Center: From a view over her shoulder, Léa's finger (10-year-old girl, yellow raincoat sleeve) touches the seal on her phone screen, which unfolds into a luminous, holographic scroll.
 3) Right: The scroll displays a beautiful infographic detailing the data's journey: a photo of the ingredients, the AI processing steps, Léa's own validation inputs, and a clearly marked section for any externally sourced 'Hornet' data with its HTML source.
 The image emphasizes transparency, trust, and the verifiable story behind each memory.">
 </p>
 ---

-### **Core Philosophy: The Story is the Reward**
+### **Core Philosophy: The Story is the Proof**

 In an age where AI can provide any answer, the answer itself loses value.
 The new value lies in its **origin story**.
 In Kikko, the "Informative Honey" is useful, but its true power comes from the verifiable story of its creation.
 The **Thread of Provenance** is that story.

-It is not just metadata; it is a "Seal of Trust," the tangible proof that a piece of knowledge was born from a transparent, reproducible, human-AI partnership.
-It is the definitive answer to the question: *Why should I trust this memory?* For **Léa**, this isn't a philosophical question; it's a matter of safety.
-The Thread of Provenance shows her *exactly* how the Hive determined a food was safe.
+It is not just metadata; it is a "Seal of Trust," the tangible proof that a piece of knowledge was born from a transparent, reproducible, and now **customizable** human-AI partnership.
+It is the definitive answer to the question: *Why should I trust this memory, and how can I be sure the AI reasoned as I intended?* For **Léa**, this isn't a philosophical question; it's a matter of safety.
+The Thread of Provenance shows her *exactly* how her customized Hive determined a food was safe.

 ### **1. The Structure of the "Thread of Provenance"**

-The Thread of Provenance is a detailed JSON document stored in the database alongside each `Card`.
-It is a chronological logbook of the entire forging process.
-Inspired by industry standards like OpenLineage, it is structured to be both human-readable and machine-verifiable.
+The Thread of Provenance is a detailed JSON document stored with each `Card`.
+It is a chronological logbook of the entire forging process, structured to be both human-readable and machine-verifiable.

 * **A. The Foraging Chronicle (`pollenChronicle`):** A timestamped log of every piece of raw data contributed **by the Forager**.
 This is the initial proof.
     * `{ "timestamp": "...", "pollenType": "Visual", "source": "ForagerCamera", "reference": "pollen/image_001.jpg", "hash": "sha256:..." }`

 * **B. The Hive's Forge Log (`hiveLog`):** A log of every key inference step performed by the Hive's AI agents.
 This is the technical **blueprint for Inference Reproduction**.
-Each entry contains a `facets` object grouping related metadata.
-    * **Example entry for Specialist Bee analysis:**
-        ```json
-        {
-          "timestamp": "...",
-          "agent": "SpecialistBee_Plants",
-          "action": "InitialImageAnalysis",
-          "facets": {
-              "modelExecution": {
-                  "modelName": "Google AIY Plants V1",
-                  "prompt": "...",
-                  "rawResponse": "{'d':'Plants','t':'dandelion','sp':false}"
-              },
-              "inferenceParameters": {"confidence_threshold": 0.7}
-          }
-        }
-        ```
+Each entry now includes a reference to the **exact set of prompts used**, making the AI's logic fully auditable even when customized.
 * **Example entry for AI Queen generation:**
         ```json
         {
           "timestamp": "...",
           "agent": "AI_Queen_Gemma",
-          "action": "HornetDataStructuring_Quiz",
+          "action": "ContentGeneration_Quiz",
           "facets": {
               "modelExecution": {
-                  "modelName": "Gemma",
+                  "modelName": "Gemma 3 1B",
+                  "promptSetId": "kikko_default_prompts_v1.2",
                   "prompt": "From the text, generate 2-4 quiz questions...",
                   "rawResponse": "[{'q':'...','o':['...'],'c':0}]"
               },
               "inferenceParameters": {"temperature": 0.2}
           }